itzjuan612/comfyui-discord-bot/README.md

 - **Transient error auto-deletion:** Error messages (NSFW blocks, cooldowns, generation failures) are deleted automatically after 5 seconds to keep the channel clean.
 - **`diag.py`:** Standalone diagnostic that prints local vs. server-side slash commands for debugging command sync issues.
 - **Output embed:** Each generation embed lists the seed, steps, CFG, sampler, and the checkpoint actually used, so you can see exactly what ran.
+- **SDXL split-checkpoint cache:** Checkpoints that lack a bundled CLIP/VAE are detected on first use (error + retry) and then cached in memory and persisted in `user_settings.db`.
+On subsequent runs the bot flips the workflow's switch node to use the separate `qwen_3_06b_base` CLIP and `qwen_image_vae` VAE directly, avoiding the error/retry round trip.
+The cache loads at startup, so the retry cost is paid only once per checkpoint.
+- **SDXL LoRAs:** `/sdxl` accepts `lora1` and `lora2` (each with dynamic autocomplete over `models/loras`).
+An empty slot disables that LoRA loader (the node is removed from the graph and the model/clip chain is rewired around it); a selected file enables it.
+A single `lora_strength` value is applied to both the model and clip branches of every active LoRA.
 - **Random seeds:** When `seed` is omitted, the bot picks a random seed in the range 0 to 2^32-1; the Retry button re-rolls a fresh seed for a new image.
 - **Aspect-ratio short forms:** Aspect ratio inputs accept short forms like `16:9`, which are auto-normalized to the exact ResolutionSelector label (e.g. `16:9 (Widescreen)`).
 - **NSFW negative prompts:** The NSFW keyword filter ignores negative prompts, so a negative prompt containing "nsfw" (meaning "exclude nsfw") is not blocked.